exonum/exonum-btc-anchoring/DEPLOY.md

 ```

 #### Generate config for each node:
-Then each of participants generates own public and secret node config files.
+Then each of the participants generates own public and secret node config files.
 ```
 $ anchoring generate-config \
     <Path to saved template config> \